MengkeSong/SCDL/README.md

 cd SCDL/

 2.Download the datasets
 Download the following datasets and unzip them into your_data folder.
-All datasets and labeled Audio-visual Consistency Degree can be downloaded at this [data link](https://pan.baidu.com/s/1eqesDvK-7KUKL2VBshct6A "data link") (r5ca).
+All datasets and labeled Audio-visual Consistency Degree can be downloaded at this Baidu Netdisk
+ [link](https://pan.baidu.com/s/1eqesDvK-7KUKL2VBshct6A "data link") (r5ca).
 Then put them under the following directory:
 ```
 -video_frame/
   -AVAD/